-‘Westworld’: Evan Rachel Wood Will Receive Equal Pay in The Future
+‘Westworld’: Evan Rachel Wood Will Receive Equal Pay In The Future

-Into today’s television world, there are some pretty amazing lead female characters.
+In today’s television world, there are some pretty amazing lead female characters.
 Lagertha in History Channel’s Vikings, the clones all played by Tatiana Maslany in BBC America’s Orphan Black, and Dolores in HBO’s Westworld are just a small selection of female characters that dominate television.
 While these characters may be considered the leads — or joint leads — in their shows, they are quite often not equal when it comes to the payroll.

 In a long history of females being paid much less than their male counterparts, the tides are slowly turning as actors — both male and female — fight for equal rights for female actors.
 Now, HBO has stepped up and given Evan Rachel Wood the same pay as the male counterparts in their sci-fi series, Westworld.

 Evan Rachel Wood plays the role of Dolores Abernathy, a robot — or host — who is becoming sentient.
 Dolores’ role was crucial to the Season 1 plot of Westworld.
-However, Evan Rachel Wood earned much less than actors who co-stared alongside her.
+However, Evan Rachel Wood earned much less than actors who co-starred alongside her.
 This is set to change, though, as her pay rate is brought to match her co-stars, Anthony Hopkins and Ed Harris.
 However, this pay rise will not be effective until Season 3 of Westworld.

 As a result of the #TimesUp campaign, some networks are attempting to rectify the unequal pay scheme between men and women in the acting profession.
 While this campaign initially sought to address the sexual harassment of women within the entertainment industry, another part of it now delves into the gender pay gaps that arise between male and female actors.
 Notoriously, women have been paid a lot less than their male counterparts — even if their role was larger than their male co-stars were.